 - Adventure Activities 5N4646 – Explore how reflection in adventure activities is an important process within personal development and growth and understanding of the adventure experience.
 Understand of group dynamics and team working by looking at soft skills such as listening and conflict resolution.
 Create an awareness of risk and risk management and organise and participate in adventure activities e.g kayaking, wall climbing, camping OR Substance Use -Issues for Youthwork 5N2176 – Access accurate information about substances and their effect.
 Examine contexts which influence young people’s use and abuse of substances.
 Examine a range of responses to substance use among young people.
 Work effectively as part of a team with best practice guidelines and contribute to the development of policy and codes of practice in relation to substance use at project level.

 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning

-This course is designed predominantly for mature applicants.
+This course is designed predominantly for mature applicants (Applicants must be a minimum of 18 years of age at the commencement of the course).
 Experience and aptitude will be considered in lieu of formal qualifications.
 Applicants who are under 21 years of age require a Leaving Certificate or equivalent in addition to showing evidence of having an aptitude for and prior experience in the area.
 All applicants are interviewed. (note: students choosing the Adventure Activities option must be capable of participating in a range of outdoor activities including overnight trips).